Quocadmin/VideoAgent/readme.md

 <a href='https://www.bilibili.com/video/BV1t8ZCYsEeA/' target='_blank'><img src='assets/airencuoguo_cover.png' width=60%/></a>

-**🌟 Key Features:**
-- Automated lyric generation based on themes
-- Intelligent matching of visuals and lyrics

 📝 **Prompts**:
 ```
 The song is performed by Patrick Star, focusing on the theme of "the struggles of manuscript submission and dealing with overly critical reviewers", following the original lyrics' sentence structure while replacing specific content.
 It incorporates elements of reviewer nitpicking (e.g., questioning innovation, demanding redundant experiments) and expresses frustration with lines like "If only I could swap reviewers, this academic fate is too cruel" to highlight the emotional toll of peer review.